deepffff/SADis/README.md

 ## Citation
-If you find the project useful, please cite the papers:
+If you find the project useful, please cite the papers and give a star, thanks!